szermatt/visual-replace/README.md

 `visual-replace` provides a nicer interface to [`query-replace`](https://www.gnu.org/software/emacs/manual/html_node/emacs/Query-Replace.html) and `string-replace` on Emacs.

-It lets you see what is going to be modified as you edit the query.
+Main improvements:

-The prompt of `visual-replace` includes both the text to be replaced and the replacement, to make it easier to craft possibly complex regular expression search and replace.
+ * The prompt of `visual-replace` includes both the text to be replaced and the replacement.
+This makes it easier to craft possibly complex regular expression search and replace.

+ * `visual-replace` lets you see what is going to be modified as you edit the query.

+Note that `visual-replace` is just an interface.
+The actual replacement is always done by the standard Emacs commands.

 The prompt also displays the mode of replacement: